Achinit99/Achinit99/README.md

 ![Profile views](https://gpvc.arturio.dev/Achinit99)
 ![Design and Development](https://github.com/Achinit99/Achinit99/blob/main/%23Web%20Development.png)

 # Hello there!
-I'm Achini Kawshalya Thathsarani
+I'm Achini Thathsarani

 I'm Achini from Kurunegala, and I'm an Undergraduate at the National Institute of Business Management in Sri Lanka (Bachelor of Software Engineering Honours).
 I do content on Design and Development.
 I enjoy learning languages and frameworks like React and React Native and working in WordPress.
 I also enjoy wireframing, UI, UX, and design in general.